Michael Forrestal: Biography

-Forrestal was born in New York City on November 26, 1927 to James Forrestal and Josephine Forrestal.
+Forrestal was born in New York City on November 26, 1927, to James Forrestal and Josephine Forrestal.
 His father served as Secretary of the Navy before becoming the first Secretary of Defense in 1947.

 In 1946 Michael Forrestal graduated from Phillips Exeter Academy.
 He received a commission in the United States Navy, and was appointed an assistant naval attaché in Moscow under W. Averell Harriman, the Ambassador to the Soviet Union.
 He later served as secretary of the Quadripartite Naval Directorate, part of the post-World War II Allied Control Council that administered Berlin.
 From 1948 to 1950 he was deputy director of the East-West Trade Division of the U.S. European Cooperation Administration.

-Forrestal attended Princeton University, and completed his LL.B. degree at Harvard Law School in 1953.
+Forrestal attended Princeton University as a member of the class of 1949, then completed his LL.B. degree at Harvard Law School in 1953.
 He practiced with the New York City firm of Shearman & Sterling, and became a partner in 1960.
 By 1978 he had become the firm's senior partner.